azure-volition/ml-sys-design/ch_05/README.md

 ### Dump model

-* so it can be used to predict new example with training again
+* so it can be used to predict new example without training again

 	~~~python
 	import pickle